sean-lamont/deepmath-light/notes.md

 ## Misc

-- gRPC done for Apache Beam?
+- gRPC as the main message protocol, is it done for Apache Beam?
+-

 ## gRPC install/process